nodejs/http-next/technical-plan.md

 Status: Draft

 This is a living doc attempting to reflect our current technical plan for this repository.
 We are pulling together work from a few sources and plan to bias toward action on merging things as the change.
-Do not take anything here yet as a final proosal or committed direction.
+Do not take anything here yet as a final proposal or committed direction.
 When that changes we will change the status message here.

 ---